SustainableDevelopmentReform/csdr-8bit-cruncher/README.md

 ### Python Version
 - Python 3.7 or higher
+- Download Python if you don't have it: https://www.python.org/downloads/

+### Script file
+- You can just download the the python script `raster_to_rgb.py`
+- Otherwise clone this repo: https://github.com/SustainableDevelopmentReform/csdr-8bit-cruncher.git

 ### CLI environment
 - use `python` vs `python3` and `pip` vs `pip3` depending on your installs/environments